samhaaf/nnet/README.md

 # nnet

-A flexible neural network library for Clojure
+A (nascent) flexible neural network library for Clojure

 ## Installation